DiMaker DiMaker Айырмашылық неде?

 onfinish - Send all emails after creating all files (default)

-email_timeout_value - time unit of the interval.
-Can take the value "m" (minutes), "h" (hours), "d" (days).
+email_timeout_unit - unit of the interval.
+Can be "m" (minutes), "h" (hours), "d" (days).

 • folder_id